 ODP or its Designee

 Frequency of Verification:

-cle and more frequently when deemed necessary by ODP. ently depending on which monitoring cycle they are
+e and more frequently when deemed necessary by ODP. ntly depending on which monitoring cycle they are

-Appendix C: Participant Services C-1/C-3: Service Specificat tion
+Appendix C: Participant Services C-1/C-3: Service Specificati ion

-C-1/C-3.
-Set vice Specificat

-the Medicaid agency or the operating agency (if ap Service Type: Other Service the specification are readily available to CMS upon request through oplicable).
-The requests the authority to provide the following additional service not
+State laws, regulations and policies referenced in the the Medicaid agency or the operating agency (if app Service Type: e specification are readily available to CMS upon request through blicable).

+Other Service

+As provided in 42 CFR §440.180(b)(9), the State receptive specified in statute.
+Service Title: quests the authority to provide the following additional service not

 Family Medical Support Assistance

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 17 Other Services 17990 other

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Coming Definition (C

-Service Definition (Scope): Cal.
-Catarage A
+Service Definition (Scope):

 Category 4: Sub-Category 4: